moo-the-cow/moo-rist-hosting-native/README.md

 ---
 ## Quick Start

+for windows simply download the [autosetup](windows/autosetup_remote.bat) and put it into a folder that will contain all the files you will see below.

 ### Requirement
 minimum GLIBC version 2.38 (this means modern distros like ubtuntu 24.04 or debian trixie)